-One of the great examples that has been done is restorative justice, which is not only about the courts, it is more about restoring.
+I think that one of the great examples that have been done is restorative justice, which is not on the courts; it is more on restoring.
 We constantly look for different methods and ways.
 We have our annual conferences with all of our workers and look at best practices.
 Inuit Qaujimajatuqangit has always been paramount in any of these conversations.
 Thank you, Mr. Speaker.

-Speaker: Your final supplementary, Ms. Quassa.
+Speaker: Your second and final supplementary, Ms. Quassa.

-Ms. Quassa (interpretation): I'm very pleased, and I'm very pleased that you are working on these issues, and that you look further into it.
+Ms. Quassa (interpretation): That's great and I'm very pleased that you are working on these issues and that you look further into it.

 (interpretation ends) Mr. Speaker, I recognize the important need for trauma-informed and culturally relevant support programs to be made available for victims of domestic and intimate partner abuse.

-I also recognize the need for appropriate treatment for abusers in order to stop the cycle of violence, and to assist in preventing the likelihood of reoffending.
+I also recognize the need for appropriate treatment for abusers in order to stop the cycle of violence and to assist in preventing the likelihood of reoffending.

 Can the minister clearly explain how his department assists in the rehabilitation of individuals who have been served with restraining orders under the Family Abuse Intervention Act? (interpretation) Thank you, Mr. Speaker.